 However, cats tend to lose their taste for it if it is fed too often and too much fish may produce eczema, digestive troubles, and a bad-smelling cat so that it is advisable not to feed it more often than two or three times a week at most.

 Most parts of a fish can be used, including skins and soft tails, but not bones.
-Cats often like raw fish but be careful of this unless it is perfectly fresh and has been very well filleted.
+Cats often like raw fish, but be careful of this unless it is perfectly fresh and has been very well filleted.
 An extensive diet of raw fish will actually produce a vitamin B deficiency in the cat, causing serious disease.
 It is probably better for fish to be cooked as it is then much easier to remove the bones.

-9. Tinned cat foods
+9. Canned cat foods

 Many household pets have benefited from modern convenience foods, which are the products of much research into animal nutrition.
-The pet food business is a multi-million dollar industry which is highly competitive and the best pet foods on the market are unquestionably useful.
+The pet food business is a multi-million dollar industry that is highly competitive and the best pet foods on the market are unquestionably useful.
 You can feel confident that a good cat food will provide the sort of nourishment your cat needs, having been specially designed for that purpose.

 With the best will in the world, an owner might not always know what is best for his pet.
 This problem is not helped by the fact that a cat frequently has very definite ideas himself about what is best for him – and he is not always right.
 A cat easily becomes addicted to a deficient diet.
 Having once proved his penchant for one particular food, he may wish to eat that to the virtual exclusion of all else.
 With a good commercial cat food at least a balance of elements is provided.